fkie-cad/ResTractor/README.md

 This tool reads the resource table of a PE file and saves found resources to a directory.
 The files will be named after their id and have a `.res` file type.
 Some types are recognized and will be given a different type.
+- AVI files are typed `.avi`
+- Compound File Binary Format are typed as `.cbf`.
+Could possibly be .doc, .xls, .ppt, .msi, .msg.
+- Icons are typed as `.ico`.
+Icons seem to be split in multiple parts though.
 - PE files are typed `.pe`.
+- PNG files are typed `.png`
+- VS Version Info files are typed `.vsi`
+- WAVE files are typed `.wav`
 - XML files are typed `.xml`
-- VS Version Info files are typed `.vsi`
+- Default type is `.res`

 The source is deduced from the famous `HeaderParser`.
-Some cleaning may be done sometime.
+Some more cleaning may be done sometime.

 POSIX compliant.